solazs/qurep/doc/rest.md

 }
 ```

-`meta` is a WIP, and will contain information about the call (links for navigation, paging information,
+`meta` is still WIP, and will contain information about the call (links for navigation, paging information,
 expand and filter information)

 `data` contains an array of Entities in case of collections or a JSON representation of an Entity.